AdS/CFT correspondence: Idea of AdS/CFT

 An important feature of anti-de Sitter space is its boundary (which looks like a cylinder in the case of three-dimensional anti-de Sitter space).
 One property of this boundary is that, locally around any point, it looks just like Minkowski space, the model of spacetime used in nongravitational physics.

 One can therefore consider an auxiliary theory in which "spacetime" is given by the boundary of anti-de Sitter space.
 This observation is the starting point for the AdS/CFT correspondence, which states that the boundary of anti-de Sitter space can be regarded as the "spacetime" for a conformal field theory.
 The claim is that this conformal field theory is equivalent to the gravitational theory on the bulk anti-de Sitter space in the sense that there is a "dictionary" for translating calculations in one theory into calculations in the other.
 Every entity in one theory has a counterpart in the other theory.
 For example, a single particle in the gravitational theory might correspond to some collection of particles in the boundary theory.
 In addition, the predictions in the two theories are quantitatively identical so that if two particles have a 40 percent chance of colliding in the gravitational theory, then the corresponding collections in the boundary theory would also have a 40 percent chance of colliding.

 A hologram is a two-dimensional image that stores information about all three dimensions of the object it represents.
 The two images here are photographs of a single hologram taken from different angles.

-Notice that the boundary of anti-de Sitter space has fewer dimensions than anti-de Sitter space itself.
+The boundary of anti-de Sitter space has fewer dimensions than anti-de Sitter space itself.
 For instance, in the three-dimensional example illustrated above, the boundary is a two-dimensional surface.
 The AdS/CFT correspondence is often described as a "holographic duality" because this relationship between the two theories is similar to the relationship between a three-dimensional object and its image as a hologram.
 Although a hologram is two-dimensional, it encodes information about all three dimensions of the object it represents.
 In the same way, theories that are related by the AdS/CFT correspondence are conjectured to be exactly equivalent, despite living in different numbers of dimensions.
 The conformal field theory is like a hologram that captures information about the higher-dimensional quantum gravity theory.